For the South

 8 W-O

 Gloriosus is a floriferous and beautiful very old tazetta with strong orange colored cups and a classic strong, sweet, fragrance.
-Pollen and seed fertile Glorious is also self fertile and “seeds like crazy”.
+Pollen and seed fertile Glorious is also self fertile and "seeds like crazy" .
 A thing of joy and glory forced in a pot or as a cut flower.
 Needs a winter blanket in northern zones.
-Not to be confused with the tazetta cultivar “Glorious”.
+Not to be confused with the tazetta cultivar "Glorious".

 5 Y-Y

-You won’t get a good enough seat in the Dress Circle to see Golden Symphony: she is poised, petite, pendant and perfumed.
+You won't get a good enough seat in the Dress Circle to see Golden Symphony: she is poised, petite, pendant and perfumed.
 Part jonquilla thus the fragrance.
-From master of pizzicato Walter Blom.
+From the prince of pizzicato Walter Blom.
 We assume that you can put this on the bench as a miniature.
 Will sell with allegro con brio.

 8 W-Y

-Grand Monarque is an old and important Tazetta, once grown in great numbers for the cut flower market.
-Recently it has produced some remarkable seedlings.
+Grand Monarque is an old and important Tazetta, once grown in great numbers for the cut flower market, both in the US and the Netherlands.
+It has produced some remarkable seedlings establishing its reputation as a super parent.
 Plainly colored, Floriferous and fragrant.
-From the species N. tazetta subsp. lacticolor
+From the species N. tazetta subsp. lacticolor.

 2 W-GWP